I am a woman and I want to work.

 Kabul, Afghanistan, October 2014 – ongoing.

-Afghanistan is still “the worst place in the world to be a woman” (Time, December 2018).
-Professional training and job can considerably improve female socio-economic situation and give women the strength to overcome the barriers that affect them, but female training and job opportunities remain minimal (less than 16% constitute the labor force).
+Afghanistan is the penultimate country in the world in terms of its Human Development Index (UNDP, 2019).
+In 2018 TIME defined it as “the worst place in the world to be a woman”.
+Professional training and job can considerably improve women’s socio-economic status and give them the strength to overcome the barriers, but female training and job opportunities remain at a very low level (fewer than 16% constitute the labor force).

 For more details, contact the project manager Susanna Fioretti